TiBeN/FrameworkProject/README.md

 ### Framework Project skeleton

-A Skeleton to create a new project using the Framework
+A Skeleton to create a new project using the Framework.